AlertMend/AlertMend.io/public/blog/fatal-cannot-do-a-partial-commit-during-a-merge-1.md

 ---
-title: "fatal cannot do a partial commit during a merge"
+title: "fatal cannot do a partial commit during a"
-excerpt: "When working with Git, a version control system popular among developers, encountering the error message \"fatal cannot do a partial commit during a merge\" ca..."
+excerpt: "When working with Git, encountering the fatal cannot do a partial commit during a merge error can disrupt your workflow.
+Learn how to resolve it."
 date: "2025-12-18"
 category: "Troubleshooting"
 author: "AlertMend Team"
 keywords: "fatal, cannot, partial, commit, during, Troubleshooting, AlertMend AI, AIOps, error resolution, system monitoring"
 ---

 # fatal cannot do a partial commit during a merge